ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-05-02-preventing-my-van-going-up-in-flames.md

 - the fan for the heating
 - several lamps on the instrument panel

-Where to start looking for the root cause of all these problems? :thinking: With the help of the wire diagram I tracked the issue down to the fuse box.
+Hmm, where should I start looking for the root of all these problems? :thinking: With the help of the wire diagram I tracked the issue down to the fuse box.

 ![Wire diagram for a Mercedes-Benz 207D/209D](/assets/images/IMG_7618.JPG)